avdstaaij/gdpc-enhancements/README.md

 For information on how to use `modelPull.py` and `modelBuild.py`, run them with a `--help` argument.
-Unfortunately, due to how Python's import system works, these scripts need to lie one directory level below `mc`.
+Unfortunately, due to how Python's import system works, these scripts need to lie in the root source directory.

 ## Detailed example code